9iui/Terraform-/README.md

 # Terraform Learning Repository

 This repository contains various Terraform code snippets and projects to help me learn and understand Terraform, a popular infrastructure as code tool.
+Created by Tolu.

 ## Prerequisites